-The Company shall pay the Union an amount equal to 1% of each Employee's total gross earnings as a Training and Welfare Fee.
+The Company shall pay the Union an amount equal to 1% of each Employee's total gross earnings as a Training and Welfare Fund Fee.
 The Company shall forward this payment directly to the Union on a weekly basis with a complete remittance breakdown.
+Notwithstanding Schedule "D", the Training and Welfare Fund Fee is payable for all Employees (except approved Trainees) working in the bargaining unit regardless of membership in the Union.

-17.6 The Company shall make all Employer Contributions under the applicable Provincial Worker's Compensation Act, Canada Pension Plan, Employment Insurance Act and any similar plan or applicable legislation.
+17.6 The Company shall make all employer contributions on behalf of Employees in accordance with the applicable Provincial Worker's Compensation Act, Canada Pension Plan, Employment Insurance Act and any similar plan or applicable legislation upon commencement of an Employee's employment and regardless of whether a Deal Memo has been executed by the Employee.
+These employer contributions are payable for all Employees working in the bargaining unit regardless of membership in the Union.